N11K6/GWI_Task/README.md

 ### Additional Files:
 * dataset.xlsx: The sample dataset that was provided.
 * config.ini: Configuration file with the parameters for the pipeline.
+* templates/upload.html: Html file for API.
 * pytest.ini: Configuration for testing.
 * requrements.txt: Required libraries for running the pipeline.
+* README.md: This file.

+## Usage:
+Run "python3 appMain.py".
+By default runs localy on http://127.0.0.1:5000.
+A dataset in excel or csv format, and an appropriate config ini file must be uploaded for the pipeline to run.
+Once the pipeline runs, it will provide a zip file for download with all the outputs.